 The agency has a policy that requires all allegations of sexual abuse and sexual harassment, regardless of how it was reported, to be administratively and/or criminally investigated.
 All administrative investigations will be investigated by a specialized trained investigator.
-All allegations that appear to be criminal will be referred to the Akron City Police, who have the legal authority to conduct such investigation.
-The agency has provided the auditor with training certificates for the administrative investigators.
-The agency as an agreement with Akron City Police Department to investigate any criminal incidents.
+All allegations that appear to be criminal will be referred to the Akron Police Department, who have the legal authority to conduct such investigations.